DustinWatts/YouTube-LiveChatUsers/readme.md

-#YouTube-LiveChatUsers
+# YouTube-LiveChatUsers

-Get's a list of livechat users sorted by first message.
+Gets a list of livechat users sorted by first message.
 Users are only added since the script started running so leave start the script at the beginning of a livestream.
 Use `secret.json` to set your API Key, the liveStreamID and the time interval for refreshing the list.

-#secret.json
+# secret.json

 This is where some configuration lives.